DingdingLuan/Astro-Data-Analysis/README.md

 # Astro-Data-Analysis
 Bigbig homework from astrophysics.
-This file is belong to dingdingluan.
+This file belong to dingdingluan.
 If you have any question,
-Please connect dingdluan@gmail.com.
+Please connect dingdingluan@e.gzhu.edu.cn
 2018.6.17